garrett928/collective-homelab-stacks/DEPLOYMENT.md

 # Homelab Deployment Guide

-This guide covers the complete setup of your homelab infrastructure using Infrastructure as Code (IaC) principles.
+This guide covers the complete setup of my homelab infrastructure using Infrastructure as Code (IaC) principles.

 ## Prerequisites